Humidity and your Piano

 HUMIDITY AND YOUR PIANO

-In many Ohio homes and other facilities, the relative humidity dips to dangerously low (for the piano) levels in the winter months of December through early March.
+In many Ohio homes and other facilities, the relative humidity (RH) dips to dangerously low (for the piano) levels in the winter months of December through early March.
 In the summer months there may be problems with high RH.
 Since the RH in a home may differ greatly from the RH outside, many homeowners are unaware of the RH inside.
 I often give an inexpensive hygrometer (humidity meter) to help diagnose interior humidity problems, and I will be glad to work with you to recommend an appropriate and affordable course of action.

 Correcting for humidity extremes in your home (high or low) is good for all concerned; the health of your family, children, grandchildren, (pets too!), and good for your violin and other acoustic instruments.
 Keeping RH between 40% and 60% in your home inhibits transmission of some respiratory diseases like COVID.
 Plus you get more mileage out of your piano tuning and are generally happier with your music making.
 A win-win for everyone!